 In the book “Happy City, transforming our lives through urban design” its author, Charles Montgomery, reviewed various theories about happiness, contextualizing them to the experience of city life and his knowledge about urban planning.
 His aim was to reflect on what makes a city a happy city.

 To write his book, the Canadian journalist and urban experimentalist from Vancouver, went on a journey around the world, visiting various places scattered throughout planet Earth, trying understand what are the “ingredients” that transform a city into an environment that propels happiness to its inhabitants.
-The book can be seen as a fascinating travelogue of his journeys to cities such as Atlanta, Bogotá, Vancouver, Sienna, Copenhagen.
+The book is almost written with the best urban fonts and it can be seen as a fascinating travelogue of his journeys to cities such as Atlanta, Bogotá, Vancouver, Sienna, Copenhagen.